Mikarsoft/BlackHole-Core-Cli/README.md

 To run this Cli you need to type 'bhl' and then the command that you wish.

-It supports 3 basic commands:
+It supports 3 basic commands and 2 arguments on each one of them:

 First Command:
   - update  => Example: 'bhl update'